-WTG North America2 reviews
+WTG North America6 reviews

-This score is based on 2 genuine reviews submitted via US-Reviews since 2026.
+This score is based on 6 genuine reviews submitted via US-Reviews since 2026.

 Featured Reviews

-Reviews (2)
+Reviews (6)

 No reviews yet!

 Find companies you have experience with and write reviews about them!
-Your reviews contribute to a more transparent market and improve the reliability of companies.Mattress on the floor, patience stretched thin
+Your reviews contribute to a more transparent market and improve the reliability of companies.Not what they promised

 "Sorry, we can't make your date."
 No real apology, just options to reschedule or cancel.
 Reschedule?
 My flights and quarantine slots didn't exactly bend to their calendar.
 I was angry and called them — probably too loudly — and a VP stepped in and promised to fix it.
 Momentary relief.
 I should have known to be more suspicious.